-Yet, at the behest of so-called experts in reputation management, leaders of too many corporations and government departments have outsourced much of their power and authority to NGOs or other tick-box auditing bodies, campaign groups and Quangos.
+At the behest of so-called experts in reputation management, leaders of too many corporations and government departments have outsourced much of their governance and authority in a desperate attempt to secure imprimatur from NGOs, tick-box auditing bodies, campaign groups and Quangos.
 This must stop.
 Leaders must start acting like leaders who accept responsibility for what they do.
-So PR pros should call for the restoration of outsourced authorities to their rightful, accountable, owners.
+So PR pros should call for the restoration of outsourced authorities to their accountable and rightful owners.

 Stand up to the populist mob

 The mob, which harasses the representative democracy of voters and legislators, has very seldom been right, sensible, well informed, just or good.
 Sometimes a mob may be on the money; sort of by mistake.
 But mobs always lack accountability; unlike most of our clients.
 Luckily, most modern mobs are surprisingly short on actual numbers.
 They are often virtual, even if they can seem virally powerful.
 It is no use appeasing them since they are in a game which is appetitive and addictive.
 It isn’t even wise to deflect their ire on to some other hapless victim.
 It is best just to resist the mob.
 PR needs to get clients to be right, trustworthy, well-behaved, reliable, forthright.
 And, if need be, at least a little brave.
 The reputation will follow, and stick.